How to Pick Trending Profitable Niches (2023)

 ...fashion is a HUGE industry made up of many subsets (niches).
 If you're writing for the entire industry, your blog is likely to have little to no appeal to anybody.

-On the other hand, if you blog only about a specific group within the fashion industry – let’s say Goths – then your blog (as long as your content is useful) can have a good chance of thriving in that niche.
+On the other hand, if you blog only about a specific group within the fashion industry - let's say Goths - then your blog (as long as your content is useful or entertaining to your niche) can have a good chance of thriving in that niche.

 That's why it's almost always best to focus on a niche.

-Sometimes one can get carried away searching for the most profitable niches just by the numbers, especially when you know how (as you will shortly).
+Sometimes one can get carried away searching for the most profitable niches just by the numbers, especially when you know how (as I'll demonstrate shortly).

 In many cases, the offer defines the niche.